flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 [Dam-Torsad](http://wiki.eveonline.com/en/wiki/Dam-Torsad), and he came up with a brilliant idea: if the two driving forces of the island were the warlords and the religions... maybe you could try combining the two and seeing what happened?
-He quickly earned the approval of the Church, such as it was at the time, and by 16470, had conquered the entirety of the island through a combination of diplomacy and brute force.
+He quickly earned the approval of the church, such as it was at the time, and by 16470, had conquered the entirety of the island through a combination of diplomacy and brute force.
 The warlords who capitulated without violence were named Amash-Akura's [Holders](http://wiki.eveonline.com/en/wiki/Holders), and the most loyal Holders were brought together in his [Council of Apostles](http://wiki.eveonline.com/en/wiki/Council_of_Apostles).
-The union of church and state complete, he was crowned Emperor by the Church, and got a fancy new [royal symbol](https://wiki.eveonline.com/en/wiki/Signs_of_Faith_%28Chronicle%29) to boot (the story to which is actually kind of neat but this guide is long enough already).
+The union of church and state complete, he was crowned Emperor by the church, and got a fancy new [royal symbol](https://wiki.eveonline.com/en/wiki/Signs_of_Faith_%28Chronicle%29) to boot (the symbolism of which is actually kind of neat but this guide is long enough already).

 Under the reign of Amash-Akura, the [Scriptures record](http://wiki.eveonline.com/en/wiki/Ametat_and_Avetat_%28Chronicle%29),